lejean2000/Kimberling/ReadMe.md

 # Triangle Center Tools

-This repo provides you the `KimberlingCenter[k, A, B, C]` function which given an integer k and three points A, B and C, calculates the k-th triangle center according to Kimberling's [encyclopedia of triangle centers](https://faculty.evansville.edu/ck6/encyclopedia/etc.html).
+This repo provides you the `KimberlingCenter[k, A, B, C]` function which given an integer k and three points A, B and C, calculates the k-th triangle center according to Kimberling's [Encyclopedia of Triangle Centers](https://faculty.evansville.edu/ck6/encyclopedia/etc.html).

-Note that currrently k<=53412.
+Note that currrently k<=67400.

 Here is a simple example which plots a few random triangle centers:
 ```